Heat Management Tips for Summer

 1. MORE WATER.
 Higher temperatures means quicker evaporation and although the point of the Vegepod is water saving, the extra hot days will dry your reservoir quicker than normal.
 Plus, keeping the leaves and top soil wet, will prevent the burning from the sun during the hottest hours of the day.

-2. WATER TIMING.
+2. TIME OF WATERING.
 Plants need their water in the morning so that they are ready to cope for whats coming for the rest of the day.
 I know it's tempting to water when it's at the hottest point of the day, but by then your plants have had hours of sizzling heat.

 3. PLANTS THAT LOVE HEAT.
 Sweet potatoes, beans, peppers and squash are just some of the veggies that thrive in higher temperatures.
 It's worth planning these ahead if you know it's going to be a hot summer.

 4. MULCH.
 Applying a layer of mulch ensures the soil beneath stay damp for as long as possible and regulates the soil temperature.
-You can make your own or get from your local garden center.
+You can make your own or get from your local garden center or make your own at home!

 7. HARVEST & PICK.
 It helps to harvest anything that is ripe.
 It sounds silly, but picking from the plants is what helps keep them productive.
 The bigger the plant and fruit, the more work the plant has to do to keeps it alive and more stress it puts on the roots.